haskell/cabal/release-notes/Cabal-3.14.0.0.md

   Haskell Foundation Tech Proposal
   [Replacing the Cabal Custom build-type](https://github.com/haskellfoundation/tech-proposals/pull/60).

-  Package authors willing to use this feature should declare `build-type: Hooks` in their `.cabal` file, declare a `custom-setup` stanza with a dependency on the `Cabal-hooks` package, and define a module `SetupHooks` that exports a value `setupHooks :: SetupHooks`, using the API exported by `Distribution.Simple.SetupHooks`
+  Package authors willing to use this feature should declare `cabal-version: 3.14` and `build-type: Hooks` in their `.cabal` file, declare a `custom-setup` stanza with a dependency on the `Cabal-hooks` package, and define a module `SetupHooks` that exports a value `setupHooks :: SetupHooks`, using the API exported by `Distribution.Simple.SetupHooks`